rachel170/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd flashcard from the flashcard deck.
 * `find English` followed by `delete 1` deletes the 1st flashcard shown in the results of the `find` command.

+### Setting card limit for review session : `set-card-limit`

+Sets the maximum number of cards that can be reviewed in a single review session.

+Format: `set-card-limit REVIEW_LIMIT`

+* `REVIEW_LIMIT` can be an integer greater than 0
+* `REVIEW_LIMIT` can be the string `all`. (case sensitive)
+* This review card limit applies to all decks once it is set.
+* This review card limit is remembered by the program.
+(User does not have to set the card limit again after he/she closes and reopens the application)

+Examples:
+* `set-card-limit 20` sets a limit of 20 cards per review session.
+* `set-card-limit all` removes the card limit and lets user review all cards in the deck.

 ### Clearing all entries : `clear`

 Clears all flashcards from the program.